How Much Does It Cost to Build a Modular Home in 2023?

 For a custom modular house, you should plan to pay at least $200,000 to $400,000.
 Many builders are willing to customize a design beyond finishes like flooring or countertops.
 Some are able to adapt an existing design or even create a brand-new design.
 When choosing your modular home builder, ask about the level of design customization offered.
 If you add a lot of customization, be prepared to exceed the average price per square foot quoted here.

 Manufactured homes cost around $40 to $50 per square foot compared to $40 to $80 per square foot for modular home construction.
 The two types may look similar, especially for smaller sizes, but they have one main difference: Manufactured homes are built on a chassis to the national HUD standard.
-They are considered a vehicle for tax and zoning purposes and can be relocated.
-In contrast, modular homes are installed on a permanent foundation.
+They are considered a vehicle for tax and zoning purposes and can move to a different location.
+In contrast, modular homes sit on a permanent foundation.

 A two-story prefab home ranges from $84,000 to $168,000.
 Builders suggest separate floors for multiple generations living in a single house.
-Homeowners can also consider paying an additional $18,000 to $30,000 to install a walkout basement with a separate entrance.
+Homeowners can also consider paying an additional $18,000 to $30,000 to install a walkout basement with a separate entrance to give those living in the basement easier and private access outdoors.

 Yes.
 According to the Appraisal Institute, modular homes and stick-built homes are appraised and valued using the same metrics.
 Modular homes have risen in quality in the past few decades, offering many features buyers want, such as: